prisma/prisma1/README.md

 - **Expressiveness**: Full flexibility thanks to Prisma's GraphQL API, including relational filters and nested mutations
 - **Performance**: Prisma uses various optimization techniques to ensure top performance in complex scenarios
-- **Architecture**: Embedding Prisma in your stack makes for a layered and clean architecture allowing you to focus on your API layer
+- **Architecture**: Using Prisma enables a layered and clean architecture, allowing you to focus on your API layer
 - **Type safety**: Thanks to GraphQL's strong type system you're getting a strongly typed API layer for free
 - **Realtime**: Prisma's GraphQL API has out-of-the-box support for realtime updates for all events happening in the database (using GraphQL subscriptions)